terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 TFs are packaged into models (GPT, etc).
 They have
 - an internal agent (iAgent, CPU-based) that is the only way for data into and out of the TF.
 - The iAgent is a procedural program that only exchanges tokens with the TF.
+- iAgent is closely designed to work together with a specific trained TF.
 - The API allows external agents (programs you write) to use the model.

 <img src="/assets/hack-03.png" alt="drones" width="65%">